10sr/with-venv-el/README.md

 ```

-This macro uses `with-venv-find-venv-dir` to find suitable venv dir:
+This macro uses `with-venv-find-venv-dir` to find suitable venv directory:
 this function currently support `pipenv`, `poetry`, and any directory
 named `.venv`.
 Or, you can set buffer-local vairable `with-venv-venv-dir` to explicitly
 specify which venv directory to use.

-If you always enable `with-venv` for certain function, you can use
+If you always enable `with-venv` for certain functions, you can use
 `with-venv-advice-add`:

 ``` emacs-lisp